 Answer – Yes it can!
 There is no such thing as ‘just condensation’.
 Condensation can be a cause of major structural damage as well as damaging paintwork, soft furnishings and clothes, if allowed to carry on unchecked.
 We give you some photographic evidence of this structural damage in our air brick Project.

-Those are some of the most common remarks we get on our forum, but if you have a particular question you want answered then visit the damp and damp proofing DIY Forum and post your query there.
+These are just some of the most common remarks we get, but if you have a particular question you want answered then visit the damp and damp proofing DIY Forum and post your query there.

-As discussed above black mould growth is the most common effect of condensation, but mould can appear in many other colours on carpets, clothing and wood.
+As we have also stated, black mould growth is the most common effect of condensation, but mould can appear in many other colours on carpets, clothing and wood.

-If you want something a bit more scientific then you can buy Fugenex Damp Protect indicators where you feel that you might have a problem with damp, and you are not sure whether it is condensation or a leak.
+If you want something a bit more scientific then you can buy Damp Protect indicators or Condensation Indicator Cards which can help to tell you whether you have a damp or a condensation problem.

 Now we have defined condensation, you know what the problem is, and what the symptoms are, the next thing you want to know is how to prevent condensation.
-Put simply ventilation is the cure.
+Put simply ventilation is pretty much always the cure for condensation.

 How do I Stop Condensation?